Mandatory course for students enrolled in the bachelor’s programme Security Studies.

 Students will explore the Fukushima case by applying knowledge and methods from relevant academic disciplines.
 They will learn to review an event, or set of events, through the lenses of various academic perspectives and gain the ability to apply this skill to other cases in the domain of security and safety.

-Students will acquire knowledge and comprehension of several safety science basic concepts and/or methods, in relation with the following disciplines: (1) environmental studies; (2) engineering; (3) public administration; (4) communication.
+Students will acquire knowledge and comprehension of several basic safety concepts and/or methods, in relation with the following disciplines: (1) engineering; (2) public administration; (3) cultural studies; (4) environmental studies.

-Students will acquire knowledge and all-round understanding of non-intentional disasters affecting vital interests in modern societies (safety).
+Students will acquire knowledge and all-round understanding of non-intentional disasters affecting vital interests in modern societies.

 Students will be able to select, weigh and integrate concepts and methods from relevant disciplines in order to gain a deeper understanding of a real-life safety case.

-Students will be able to carry out an interdisciplinary assessment of a safety case and present findings in an academic paper.
+Students will be able to carry out an assessment of a safety case by using appropriate theories and present findings in an academic paper.

-Students will be able to show awareness of social and cultural differences and the ethical dilemmas in this case study.
+Students will be able to show awareness of the ethical dilemmas relevant to this case study.

-On the right side of programme front page of the E-guide Bachelor Seurity Studies you will find links to the website and timetables, uSis and Blackboard.
+On the right side of programme front page of the E-guide Bachelor Security Studies you will find links to the website and timetables, uSis and Blackboard.

 Mode of instruction